 - Rip Mecherle, Chief Investment Officer, University of Tennessee Investment Office

 Investment Alliance Program

 In 2003, ETF created the Investment Alliance Program for approved investment firms.
 The purpose of this program is to increase charitable giving in East Tennessee through a cooperative partnership between ETF and selected investment management firms.
-Donors who wish to establish a charitable fund in excess of $250,000 are welcome to suggest to the ETF’s Investment Committee that the assets be managed by the investment firm or manager they prefer.
+Donors who wish to establish a charitable fund in excess of $1 million are welcome to suggest to the ETF’s Investment Committee that the assets be managed by the investment firm or manager they prefer.
 ETF would then begin a formal business relationship with qualified Investment Alliance partners.

 For Additional Information About ETF’s Investments:

 - Our complete Investment Policies with appendices

 - The total return concept and our spending rate can be reviewed in Appendix A

 - Target asset allocation for the long-term commingled fund can be reviewed in Appendix B

 - Investment Alliance Program can be reviewed in Appendix C